 Below are current studies asking for participants across campus.
 For any more information regarding the studies below, please use the contact listed for each study.

 If you have a study you would like put on this list, please submit it throught the Start Your Project form.

 As stated in the Human Research Protection Program Policies and Procedures Manual, Policy #3.6, “All final versions of advertisements including: a) print media (e.g., bulletins, flyers), c) audio scripts (e.g., radio), d) video scripts (e.g., television) and e) any other media forms (e.g. internet) must be submitted to the ORA in accordance with HRPP policy #2.1 for review and approval.”
 Please contact the IRB with questions regarding the policy at 402.559.6463 or email@example.com.

 All studies submitted must include start and end dates and will not run seperately from this page.
-If there are running studies, this page appears in the Maverick Daily every other Monday and Thursday.
+If there are running studies, this page will appear in the Maverick Daily every other Friday.